Feb 2020:

 Vulnerability Analysis

-CVE-2020-0618 is exploitable with network access, and requires small amount of user privileges.
+CVE-2020-0618 is exploitable with network access, and does not require authorization privileges or user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 2.8 out of four.
-The potential impact of an exploit of this vulnerability is considered to be very high.
+This vulnerability is known to be actively exploited by threat actors.
+The potential impact of an exploit of this vulnerability is considered to be critical as this vulnerability has a high impact to the confidentiality, integrity and availability of this component.

 What is a Marshaling, Unmarshaling Vulnerability?